 - 1 teaspoon vanilla extract

-- Puree thawed strawberries and juices in blender until smooth.
+Puree thawed strawberries and juices in a blender until smooth.
 You should have about 1 cup of pureed strawberry sauce.
+Set aside.

-- Add cream cheese and sugar to stand mixer and blend until smooth.
+In the bowl of a stand mixer, add cream cheese and sugar and blend until smooth.

-- With the mixer on low, add in flour and eggs, one at a time.
+With the mixer on low, add in flour and the eggs, one at a time.

-- Mix until smooth, scraping down sides of bowl occasionally.
+Mix until smooth, scraping down sides of bowl occasionally.
 Add strawberry puree, lemon juice, vanilla extract, and almond extract; mix until well blended.
-Transfer filling to prepared crust.
+Transfer the filling to the prepared crust.